altgn007/DSA210_ProjectBurnTrack/README.md

 ## Description
 **Sabanci University - Mehmet Ali Atagün, 29481, DSA210 Introduction to Data Science Course Project.**
-This project was created as part of a data analysis initiative to gain insights into my daily running habits.
-Using data collected from the **Apple Watch Workout app**, I analyzed trends in calories burned, distance covered, and time spent running.
-The project provides an overview of my fitness routine and aims to uncover areas for improvement and optimization.
+This project aims to explore and analyze my daily running habits using data collected from the **Apple Watch Workout app**.
+By focusing on calories burned, distance covered, and time spent running, I plan to uncover trends and insights that can help improve my fitness routine.

 ---